Between the Wars

 Alexander and his wife, Marianne, had four children.
 But tragedy struck, and two of their children died of typhoid, and another child died a few years later.
 Because of the associations of the house with this terrible event, Alexander, Marianne and their son, Hugh, moved to a nearby Richardson property, The Grange.

-In the 1970s and early 1980s was used as a guest house, where we attended a wedding reception and also had a meal on a bitterly cold January night with Granda Eccles' daughter, my auntie Jean, and James Mallagh.
+In the 1970s and early 1980s, the property was used as a guest house.
+During that time, my wife and I attended a wedding reception and also had a meal on a bitterly cold January night with Granda Eccles' other daughter, my auntie Jean, and James Mallagh.

 Moyallon House is now used as a family home with the outbuildings converted into apartments.